ghokun/climan/README.md

 `climan` is a command line tool version manager for cloud native technologies.

+## Features
-- No root user is required
+- No root user is required.
-- Switch between versions
+- Switch between versions.
-- Automatic install on first call
+- All binaries are linked by default.
+They are installed upon first call.
+- Sync client with api version.

 ## Installation
 ### Automated